stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 - early in development: simple facts represented as simple data items, often as String.
 Later extension of these into objects with more attributes

 ### Change value object to reference object
-- often, objects can be devided in value objects (money, time) and reference objects (customer, contract)
+- often, objects can be divided in value objects (money, time) and reference objects (customer, contract)
-- example: order has cusomter, coded as String.
+- example: order has customer, coded as String.
 Hence, there are multiple customer-objects that are the same person.
 If that is to be changed, a new object _Customer_ has to be created.

 ### Change reference object to value object
 - same as above, just the other way around
 - value objects are easier to work with
 - value objects should be immutable

-### Replace array with object
-- not read in detail, because Arrays are outdated for such tasks

 ### Duplicate observed data
 - when data only available in GUI component, create model class that represents data and is synchronised with GUI component.
 If GUI framework doesn't support model objects, duplicate data and synchronise them.